Allauddinum Albhutha Vilakkum

 Allauddinum Albhutha Vilakkum is a 1979 Indian fantasy film directed by I. V. Sasi, based on Aladdin's story from One Thousand and One Nights.
 The film stars Kamal Haasan, Rajinikanth, Jayabharathi and Sripriya, with Gemini Ganesan, Savitri and S. A. Ashokan in supporting roles.

-It was simultaneously filmed in Malayalam and Tamil languages, the latter as Allaudinaum Arputha Vilakkum which was released on 8 June 1979, two months after the Malayalam version which came on 14 April 1979.
+It was simultaneously filmed in Malayalam and Tamil languages, the latter as Allaudinaum Arputha Vilakkum.
+The Malayalam version was released on 14 April 1979, and the Tamil version two months later, on 8 June.

 Plot

 Kamaruddin, the commander of the armed forces of Baghdad, has a desire for princess Roshni, the heiress to the kingdom, as her husband will rule the land after the Caliph's death.
 Roshni, however, loves street urchin Alavuddin, and he reciprocates.
-Alavuddin's childhood friend Jameela loves him, but it is a one-sided affair.
+Alavuddin's childhood friend Jameela has one-sided feelings for him.
 Alavuddin and Kamaruddin fight a duel for winning over Roshni.
 Alavuddin triumphs, but his joy is short-lived as the courtier Mir Qasim, who wants Roshni for himself, kidnaps her and spirits her away.
 Alavuddin and Kamaruddin join forces and with help from a genie, rescue Roshni.
 On the way back, Kamaruddin is trapped in quicksand, but is rescued by Jameela and they unite.